How are music marketers coping with today’s challenges?

 I would encourage you to learn more about the book if you’re looking for a solution to your marketing woes.

 Conclusion: Music Marketers

 For every disadvantage or downside, there is always an equal counterpart advantage or upside.
-There are a lot of free marketing channels like social media that allow artists and marketers to get their music out there.
+There are a lot of “free” marketing channels like social media that allow artists and marketers to get their music out there.
 There are plenty of inexpensive guerilla marketing tactics that can be used to drive more eyes to a product.

-Nevertheless, there are substantial challenges for music marketers to overcome in today’s online space.
+But it still stands that there are substantial challenges for music marketers to overcome in today’s online space.